jameshughes89/cs101/site/assignments/tic-tac-toe/tic-tac-toe.rst

 cell will have different symbols, and further, each cell has different separation symbols.

-If, on the other hand, it were possible to break the problem down such that there was a mechanism to render a whole row, then the complexity in ``render_board`` feels much lower --- no need to think of the details of rendering the cells, just render rows.
+If, on the other hand, it were possible to break the problem down such that there was a mechanism to render a whole row, then the complexity in ``render_board`` feels much lower --- no need to think of the details of rendering the individual cells, just render rows with horizontal lines between them.

 Render Row